1. Home

 Should You Detour or Stay The Course?

-Before I tell you about these alternate routes, I have to warn you: They have what I call a "crap shoot" factor to them.
+Before I tell you about these alternate routes, I want to warn you: They have what I call a "crap shoot" factor to them.

-Once you get off the interstate highway and onto local roads, speed limits are slower, and you'll have some town traffic and stop lights to contend with along the way.
+Once you get off the interstate highway and onto local roads, speed limits are reduced.
+You'll have some some town traffic and stop lights to contend with along the way, too.

-So, is it better to stay the course on the interstate and hope for the best?
-Or should you detour onto one of the side roads, instead?
+So, is it better to stay on the interstate and hope for the best?
+Or should you detour onto one of the side roads instead?

 Who knows!
 Either way, it's pretty much a crap shoot.